whiwhiyoyo/myetl/etlquicksign.md

 #### HA
 1. One POD with UI One Pod with scheduler
 2. executor config in airflow.cfg
-3. FaultTlerance: resourceVersion to re create state
+3. Fault Tolerance: resourceVersion to re create state
 4. DAG propagation
 5. Airflow scheduler is a single point of failure use an external database for task states.
 But self-healing is not garanteed after a pod reboot.